vechain/vebetterdao/packages/contracts/CONTRACTS_CHANGELOG.md

 ---

-## Upgrade `Emissions` to Version 2 (27th September 2024)
+## Upgrade `X2EarnRewardsPool` to Version 2 (4th September 2024)

-This upgrade aligns the emissions with the expected schedule by correcting previous configuration errors.
+This upgrade introduces impact key management and the ability to build proofs of sustainable impact.

 ### Changes 🚀

-- **Upgraded Contract(s):** `Emissions.sol` to version `2`
+- **Upgraded Contract(s):** `X2EarnRewardsPool.sol` to version `2`

 ### Storage Changes 📦

+- Added `impactKeyIndex` to store allowed impact keys index for proof of sustainable impact building.
-- Added `_isEmissionsNotAligned` to store the emissions alignment status.
+- Added `allowedImpactKeys` to store the array of allowed impact keys.

 ### New Features 🚀

-- In `_calculateNextXAllocation` function, added logic to calculate the next X Allocation based on the emissions alignment status.
+- Introduced the `IMPACT_KEY_MANAGER_ROLE` to manage allowed impact keys.
+- Introduced the `onlyRoleOrAdmin` modifier to restrict access to the `IMPACT_KEY_MANAGER_ROLE` or admin.
+- Added `buildProof` function to build proof of sustainable impact.

 ### Bug Fixes 🐛

-- Corrected `xAllocationsDecay` from `912` to `12`, fixing the erroneous value set in version `1`.
-- Applied a reduction of `200,000` B3TR emissions for round `14` to align with the expected emissions schedule.
+- None.

+---

+## Upgrade `VoterRewards` to Version 2 (31st August 2024)

+This upgrade adds the ability to disable quadratic rewarding for specific cycles, providing greater flexibility in reward distribution.
+Introduced as first step of sybil mitigation.

+### Changes 🚀

+- **Upgraded Contract(s):** `VoterRewards.sol` to version `2`

+### Storage Changes 📦

+- Added `quadraticRewardingDisabled` checkpoints to store the quadratic rewarding status for each cycle.

+### New Features 🚀

+- Added functions to:
+  - Disable or re-enable quadratic rewarding for specific cycles.
+  - Check if quadratic rewarding is disabled at a specific block number or for the current cycle.
+- Added the `clock` function to get the current block number.

+### Bug Fixes 🐛

+- None.

+---

+## Upgrade `B3TRGovernor` to Version 2 (29th August 2024)

+This upgrade enhances access control by allowing the `DEFAULT_ADMIN_ROLE` to execute critical functions without requiring a governance proposal.

+### Changes 🚀

+- **Upgraded Contract(s):** `B3TRGovernor.sol` to version `2`

+### Storage Changes 📦

+- **Storage Changes:** None.

+### New Features 🚀

+- Updated functions previously restricted by `onlyGovernance` to use `onlyRoleOrGovernance`, permitting `DEFAULT_ADMIN_ROLE` direct access.

+### Bug Fixes 🐛

+- None.

 ---